-There’s been a real uptick in gluten-free labels at the grocery store lately, including on drinks and snacks you know shouldn’t have any gluten to begin with.
+There’s been a real uptick in gluten-free labels at the grocery store, including on drinks and snacks you know shouldn’t have any gluten to begin with.
 But if you’ve made fun of gluten-free oats, you might want to take back that joke.

-Oats don’t naturally contain any gluten, but research suggests the vast majority of the bags you see in supermarket aisles have high enough levels to poison someone with celiac disease.
+Oats are naturally gluten-free, but research suggests the vast majority of the bags you see in supermarket aisles have high enough levels to poison someone with celiac disease.
 Not many people have any idea why this is, but now that we’re squeezing milk out of our oats, it might pay to know a little more about this mysterious association between oats and gluten.

 There are two categories of foods that contain gluten:

 - Grains that naturally have it (i.e. wheat, barley, and rye), plus anything derived from those grains that’s not specifically processed to remove the gluten (some food in Europe is sold with gluten-free wheat starch, for instance, which has the gluten taken out).

 - Foods that shouldn’t have gluten, but end up contaminated at some point in their production.

 [Related: Is corn a fruit, vegetable, or grain?]

 Oats fall into the second category, mostly because they’re often grown alongside or in rotation with wheat, then processed on machinery shared with gluten-containing grains.
 For the vast majority of farmers, this isn’t a problem.
 If a few wheat seeds (or rye or barley seeds) get into your oats, they won’t have a huge impact on the final product’s taste or texture, especially if that lot is destined to become flour.
 This can occur with oat-derived food items as well, including rolled oats, instant oatmeal, and oat milk, meaning they aren’t always gluten-free.

 It’s easy to feel like people are just being overly dramatic about gluten contamination.
 What’s one bit of barley in a whole field of oats?